thatgibbyguy/ply/README.md

-# tgggrid
+# ply

-tgggrid (pronounced tig*grid) is a ratio based CSS Framework written in SCSS, and is currently a fork of [Kube v 4.0.2] that was converted to SCSS by me, [thatgibbyguy].
-The purpose of tgggrid is to provide Front End developers with an immediately understandable framework based on a ratio based grid system, versus arbitrary column based grid systems.
+ply is a ratio based CSS Framework written in SCSS, and is currently a fork of [Kube v 4.0.2] that was converted to SCSS by me, [thatgibbyguy].
+The purpose of ply is to provide Front End developers with an immediately understandable framework based on a ratio based grid system, versus arbitrary column based grid systems.

-## tgggrid versus foundation
+## ply versus foundation

-An offset, three column layout in tgggrid:
+An offset, three column layout in ply:
 ```html
 <section class="units-row">
     <div class="unit-25">